 Entrance into Candidacy

 Once a student is approved for candidacy by the Graduate School, the student’s enrollment requirements are governed by Graduate School policies.
-Following Graduate School rules, candidates are required to enroll in Dissertation Readings (INF X99R, the X signifying that the course may be taken for three, six, or nine credit hours) in their first semester of candidacy, and Dissertation Writing (INF X99W) in all subsequent semesters.
+Following Graduate School rules, candidates are required to enroll in Dissertation INF X99W (the X signifying that the course may be taken for three, six, or nine credit hours).

 Proposal and Dissertation Defenses